 Type and Amount of Fertilizer Used

-Measuring Pepper Heat: The Scoville Organoleptic Test
+Measuring Chile Pepper Heat: The Scoville Organoleptic Test

-Using the Scoville Heat Units (SHUs), the scale is based on the Scoville Organoleptic Test, which relies on human taste testers to determine the heat level of a pepper or hot sauce.
+Using the Scoville Heat Units (SHUs), the scale is based on the Scoville Organoleptic Test, which relies on human taste testers to determine the heat of a pepper or hot sauce.

 The extract of chili pepper is diluted in sugar water until its heat is no longer detectable by the testers.
-The degree of dilution corresponds to the pepper's SHU rating.
+The degree of dilution corresponds to the SHU rating.

-Modern Methods for Measuring Pepper Heat: HPLC
+Modern Methods For Measuring SHU: HPLC